-Sylla will need to raise additional capital to eliminate its working capital deficiency and to fund its Niaouleni Gold Project option payments and exploration activities, as well as corporate operations for F2024.
+Sylla will need to raise additional capital to: eliminate its working capital deficiency; fund the remaining Niaouleni Gold Project option payments and related F2025 exploration activities; fund the \$100,000 payment for the proposed Namibia Gold Project acquisition and any related F2025 exploration activities; and, fund its F2025 corporate operations.
 Further, should Sylla acquire additional properties then the Company will require additional capital to fund the acquisition and/or associated exploration activities on the new properties.

-The Company is currently experiencing constrained capital markets and therefore there is a risk that the Company may not be able to raise sufficient funds, thus jeopardizing the Company's ability to meet its Niaouleni Project option payments and expenditure requirements and maintain its mineral properties and/or continue as a going-concern.
+The Company's ability to access capital markets has been adversely impacted by Mali's interim government's moratorium on issuing and renewing permits and exploration licenses.
+There is a risk that the Company may not be able to raise sufficient funds, thus jeopardizing the Company's ability to meet its obligations and maintain its interest in the Niaouleni Gold Project, close the acquisition of the Namibia Gold Project, and continue as a going-concern.

-A significant portion of Niaouleni Gold Project expenditures are denominated in Euros, the West African CFA franc, and the United States dollar, giving rise to market risk from changes in foreign exchange rates, which may negatively or positively impact the Company's working capital.
+A significant portion of Niaouleni Gold Project expenditures are denominated in Euros, the West African CFA franc, and, to a lesser extent, the United States dollar giving rise to market risk from changes in foreign exchange rates, which may negatively or positively impact the Company's working capital.